Jij-Inc/ommx-fixstars-amplify-adapter/README.md

 ```

 > [!NOTE]
-> Currently, the `model_to_instance` function does not support ising variables.
-Therefore, if your model contains ising variables, you must convert them to binary variables.
+> Currently, the `model_to_instance` function does not support Ising variables.
+Therefore, if your model contains Ising variables, you must convert them to binary variables.
 The following function can be used for this conversion.
 > ```python
 > import typing
 > import amplify